oktaytuncay/Kubernetes/kubernetes.md

 All user access is managed by the API server including through kubectl or API directly.
 The kube-apiserver authenticates the requests before processing it.
 There are different authentication mechanisms that can be configured.

-We can have a list of username and password in a static password file, or usernames and tokens in a static token file, or we can authenticates using certificates, or another option is to connect to the third-party authentication protocols like LDAP, Kerberos, etc...
+We can have a list of usernames and passwords in a static password file, or usernames and tokens in a static token file, or we can authenticate using certificates, or another option is to connect to the third-party authentication protocols like LDAP, Kerberos, etc...

-We can create a list of users and their passowrds in a csv file and user that as the source for user information.
-The file has three columns; password, username and user_id.
+We can create a list of users and their passwords in a CSV file and use that as the source for user information.
+The file has three columns; password, username, and user_id.

 ```csv
 password123, user1, u0001